 American society today features more cultural acceptance and legal protection than ever before for sexual and gender diversity, but we don’t always know how to live out these changing norms and how to talk about controversial sexual material in the public sphere.
 This course engages debates around sexuality as central to human behavior and to social structures, in both America and the world.
 It provides an overview of the “new sexual revolution” and the growing interdisciplinary field of sexuality studies.
 The course adopts a consent-based model of sexual wellbeing.
 Its approach is sex-positive—aiming toward sexual justice, responsibility, and pleasure—within a classroom that functions as an open and affirming space for discussion and learning.
 Students gain the knowledge, critical thinking skills, and cultural competence to evaluate for themselves issues of sexuality in society.

 This interdisciplinary seminar uses creativity as an organizing principle.
-Human culture and consciousness are explored through reading, writing, the arts, projects, studios, and discussion.
+Emphasizing history and appreciation rather than performance, this course explores human culture and consciousness through reading, writing, the arts, projects, studios, and discussion.